 Looking for a sweet treat to celebrate your Independence day party then look no more.
 Here is a quick and simple recipe for a Tri-colored Milk Peda Recipe.

 This milk peda is incredibly delicious, super easy to make, and so finger-licking delicious!

 Peda is the term used to define a fudge-type-cookie made with milk solids, sugar, and some flavorings like cardamom, rose, and saffron.

 There are many ways to prepare the Milk peda recipe.
 But for this recipe, I have used ricotta cheese.

 Unsalted Ricotta cheese is an excellent alternative to mawa.
 Ricotta is slowly simmered on a medium flame until all its moisture content is evaporated.

-The rich stuff that is left behind after evaporation is dehydrated milk solids and that is great for making Indian sweets.
+The creamy stuff that is left behind after evaporation is dehydrated milk solids, and that is great for making Indian sweets.

 How to make Milk Peda Recipe?